-- reviewing management's cash flow forecasts for a period of 12 months from the date of approval of these financial statements; - applying reasonable "worst case" sensitives to management's forecasts and assessing remaining cash headroom within those scenarios; and - review of results post year end to the date of approval of these financial statements and assessment against original budgets.
+- reviewing management's cash flow forecasts for a period of 12 months from the date of approval of these financial statements; - applying reasonable "worst case" sensitivities to management's forecasts and assessing remaining cash headroom within those scenarios; and - review of results post year end to the date of approval of these financial statements and assessment against original budgets. - review of correspondence relating to the availability of financing agreements.